 Poetry is enjoying renewed attention in the German-speaking world.
 This is due in part to the project “Babelspeak.
 Young German-Speaking Poetry”, initiated by the Federal Cultural Foundation in 2013.
 The aim of the project was to specifically strengthen the young poetry scene through network-building.
-Its success in Germany, Austria, Switzerland and Liechtenstein has encouraged poets to expand their networks internationally.
-At a time of resurgent nationalist tendencies, young poets (seldom older than 30) are finding it all the more urgent to create a common cultural and artistic space of European reference in which focus is also placed on the translation of poetry and its contextual requirements.
-In addition to workshops in Ukraine and Slovenia conducted with local partner institutions, the project plans to hold international conferences in Salzburg (2016), Berlin (2017) and Liechtenstein (2018).
-During the course of the three-year project, numerous readings will be staged in the six participating countries, at which writers from German-speaking countries will read their works alongside international guests in a public demonstration of exchange and collaboration.
+Its success in Germany, Austria, Switzerland and Liechtenstein had encouraged poets to expand their networks internationally.
+At a time of resurgent nationalist tendencies, young poets (seldom older than 30) found it all the more urgent to create a common cultural and artistic space of European reference in which focus was also placed on the translation of poetry and its contextual requirements.
+In addition to workshops in Ukraine and Slovenia conducted with local partner institutions, the project held international conferences in Salzburg (2016), Berlin (2017) and Liechtenstein (2018).
+During the course of the three-year project, numerous readings have been staged in the six participating countries, at which writers from German-speaking countries read their works alongside international guests in a public demonstration of exchange and collaboration.

 Project director: Literarisches Colloquium Berlin e.V.

 Curators: Max Czollek, Michelle Steinbeck (CH), Simone Lappert (CH), Robert Prosser (AT)

 Writers: Daniela Chana (AT), Sirka Elspaß, Moritz Gause, Raphaela Grolimund (CH), Pablo Haller (CH), Ianina Ilitcheva (UZ), Jopa Jotakin (AT), Judith Keller, Niklas Lemniskate, Enis Maci and others